Bowser’s Fury looks like an ambitious addition to Super Mario 3D World

 We’ve known for some time that Super Mario 3D World‘s Switch port would come with a new campaign, Bowser’s Fury.
-Now we have an idea of that will look like, and it’s surprising.
+Now we have an idea of what that will look like, and it’s surprising.

 Super Mario 3D World is one of the last major Wii U exclusives to come to the Switch, releasing on February 12.
 It’ll be great to finally have this 3D Mario adventure on the Switch, but Bower’s Fury appears to be a substantial addition to the base adventure.
 Nintendo released a trailer today showing off the new mode, which you can see above.